 - Use and retain personal information only for as long as necessary to accomplish the legitimate purpose for which it was collected

-- Be aware of and respect local privacy laws, especially when transferring any personal information outside its country of origin
+- Follow our policies and procedures for the handling of personal information, especially when transferring any personal information outside its country of origin

 Confidential and Proprietary Information